 - As a result of the home’s breach, the resident suffered lasting harm

 Proving these elements is usually an easy hurdle since the home’s duty to care is spelled out in their contract.
 Your attorney can prove that the resident was harmed by showing medical documents and the injury incident report the nursing home staff should have made.

 Additionally, if a resident is being emotionally or physically abused, it is recommended that they document the abuse through diary entries and photographs, which can be used as proof in court.

 Contact a New York Nursing Home Abuse Lawyer

-The experienced nursing home abuse attorneys at Hach & Rose, LLP will be ready to help you put an immediate stop to any abuse or neglect suffered by a loved one in a nursing home.
-Call our office at (212) 779-0057 or reach out to us online to schedule your free consultation today.
+The experienced nursing home abuse attorneys at Hach & Rose, LLP will be ready to help you immediately stop any abuse or neglect suffered by a loved one in a nursing home.
+Call our office at (212) 779-0057 or online to schedule your free consultation today.